Skip to content

 • Participants collaborate on designing an energy-efficient model home, making real-life choices that demonstrate the impact of various materials, insulation types, and design decisions based on cost and performance.

-• Knowledge Keepers, and time for open, meaningful conversations about energy solutions grounded in each community’s unique realities.
+• The workshops include shared meals, acknowledgments of local Elders and Knowledge Keepers, and time for open, meaningful conversations about energy solutions grounded in each community’s unique realities.

 • Sessions are led by Cedric Pepelea, a trusted facilitator and long-term ICE partner who brings energy expertise and a deep respect for community knowledge.